Lean by Example

 end

-Sections can be named (section Foo ... end Foo) or anonymous.
-They nest.
+Sections can be named (section Foo ... end Foo) or anonymous, and they nest.

 namespace Foo ... end Foo prefixes every name declared inside with Foo..
 Use open Foo to bring the short names into scope: